 Base pay is structured as a total employment cost package which may be delivered as a combination of cash and non-cash benefits.
-Retirement benefits are delivered to the employee's choice of Superannuation fund.
-The Company has no interest or ongoing liability to the fund or the employee in respect of retirement benefits.
+Retirement benefits are delivered to the employee's choice of superannuation fund where relevant.
+The Group has no interest or ongoing liability to the fund or the employee in respect of retirement benefits.